 The distribution of these servers varies widely among providers, though.
-Cloudflare is very global, with numerous data centers in South America, Africa, the Middle East, and Asia.
+Cloudflare is very global, with numerous data centers across each continent, including South America, Africa, the Middle East, and Asia.

 CloudFront is more concentrated in the US and Europe, although it can compete with Cloudflare in India in particular.

 StackPath is primarily concentrated in the US and Europe, with few data centers in South America, Africa, or Asia.

 All things considered, if you want to go global with your website - Cloudflare and CloudFront are both good choices, while StackPath help is significant only in the US and Europe.

 One of the most notable disadvantages of Cloudflare vs CloudFront vs MaxCDN is that Cloudflare only offers a push CDN service.